jdoleary/Spellmasons/docs/TasksCurrent.md

     - if you pull something into you and you're standing on the edge of liquid you take damage as if you fell in the liquid (on blood level)
     - spells like mana burn and hurt shouldn't play on dead units or pickups
     - sometimes when you walk you get stuck on a wall and it wastes stamina
-## Today
+## Tasks
-- fix multiplayer sync issues
 - record new screenshots and footage (zoomed in, no music)
 - Add gifs to steam page
+# Bugs
 - push bloat hurt prediction resulted in weird prediction lines

-# Bugs
 - Permanently fix liquid
 - chain through pickups?
 - Bug: Should sync portals when syncing units if all enemies are dead